ayarcohaila/restaurants-manage/README.md

 * In any case, you should be able to explain how a REST API works and demonstrate that by creating functional tests that use the REST Layer directly.
 Please be prepared to use REST clients like Postman, cURL, etc. for this purpose.
 * If it’s a web application, it must be a single-page application.
 All actions need to be done client side using AJAX, refreshing the page is not acceptable.
 (If a mobile application, disregard this).
 * Functional UI/UX design is needed.
 You are not required to create a unique design, however, do follow best practices to make the project as functional as possible.
-* Bonus: unit and e2e tests.
+* Unit and e2e tests.